Revised February 8, 2019

 “Puna ca param, bhikkhave, bhikkhu abhikkante patikkante sampajānakāri hōti, ālokité vilokité sampajānakāri hōti, saminjité pasärite sampajānakāri hōti, sanghātipattacivaradhārane sampajānakāri hōti, asite pite khōyite sāyite sampajānakāri hōti, uccārapassāvakamme sampajānakāri hōti, gate thite nisinne sutte jägarite bhāsite tunhibhäve sampajānakāri hōti”.

-Here is the conventional translation, which is word by word:
+Here is the mundane translation (“The Great Discourse on the Establishing of Awareness“), which is word by word:

 - “Again, monks, a monk, while going forward or backward, he does so with constant thorough understanding of impermanence; whether he is looking straight ahead or looking sideways, he does so with constant thorough understanding of impermanence; while he is bending or stretching, he does so with constant thorough understanding of impermanence; whether wearing his robes or carrying his bowl, he does so with constant thorough understanding of impermanence; whether he is eating, drinking, chewing or savoring, he does so with constant thorough understanding of impermanence; while attending to the calls of nature, he does so with constant thorough understanding of impermanence; whether he is walking, standing, sitting, sleeping or waking, speaking or in silence, he does so with constant thorough understanding of impermanence”.